akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 7 — The King's Frustration
+## Chapter 7 — The King’s Frustration

-The great oak doors of Rockingham's hunting lodge crashed inward.
+The great oak doors of Rockingham’s hunting lodge crashed inward.
 Every head in the hall snapped toward the sound.
-Conversation died.
+Conversation and music died.
 Meal preparation paused.
 Even the hounds by the hearth flattened their ears.

 Henry, King of the English, Duke of the Normans, stood in the threshold.

 He was not a tall man, though built like a war-horse: thick-necked, barrel-chested, his broad shoulders crowding the doorway.
 His hunting tunic was stained with the black loam of the forest floor and his dark hair was plastered to his temples with sweat.

-He gazed sharply about the hall and found little that pleased him, until his eyes, grey as honed steel, settled on his queen's face.
+He gazed sharply about the hall and found little that pleased him, until his eyes, grey as honed steel, settled on his queen’s face.

-The morning's hunt had been a disaster.
+The morning’s hunt had been a disaster.
 Two thin hares, three wiry fowl, and a fox too mangy to skin.
 Henry had returned with empty hands and a foul temper.

 His silence was a physical weight.
-Knights and clerks busied themselves with sudden, urgent interest in their weapons, their gear, the pattern of the rushes covering the floor; anything to avoid meeting the King's eye.
+Knights and clerks busied themselves with sudden, urgent interest in their weapons, their gear, the pattern of the rushes covering the floor; anything to avoid meeting the King’s eye.
 They knew the signs.
-When the King's hunt was lean, his wrath was often fat.
+When the King’s hunt was lean, his wrath was often fat.

 He strode to his seat beside Queen Matilda at the high table.
 She watched him approach, her face carefully smooth, accepting a wine goblet from a servant.

 Henry lowered himself onto his chair—not a collapse, but a deliberate settling of immense power.
 The servant darted forward to fill his goblet, but the King ignored him.

-For a long moment, no one breathed, for fear of the king's displeasure.
+For a long moment, no one breathed, for fear of the king’s displeasure.
 A clerk by the high table watched a large beetle crawl onto his parchment, yet dared not brush it away.
 Woodsmoke hung lazily in the air, like a reminder of the idle hunt.

 Then the Queen spoke.

-"Such a frosty morning, my lord," she said softly.
+"Such a frosty morning, my lord," she said softly, nodding to the musicians to play.
 "It is no surprise that the game is shy in this cold fog..."

-Henry's steely gaze shifted to the door where his men lingered.
+Henry’s steely gaze shifted to the door where his men lingered.
 Inwardly, he knew that a knight with a full belly was less likely to plot against him than a hungry one, but outwardly...

 "The game is shy," he repeated, his voice a low rumble.
 "Or perhaps my knights have grown fat and lazy on my peace."

 The Queen looked at him directly, she who had ruled England as regent in his stead and knew well the weight of the crown, far more than any of the barons.

-“My lord's peace is no poor gift.
+“My lord’s peace is no poor gift.
 It is the fruit of seeds you planted.
 Has not Anjou troubled your lands?
 That lion is tamed now.
-Anjou's heir is bound to William.”
+Anjou’s heir is bound to William.”

 Henry grunted, his fingers drumming on the oak.
 “If it holds—a promise is only as strong as the sword behind it.”